jared-richard-clarke/student/notes/parser-combinators/wlaschin/parser-combinators.md

 ## Parser Combinator Library

-This is the final iteration of the parser combinator library as defined by Scott Wlaschin.
+This is the final iteration of a parser combinator library as defined by Scott Wlaschin.

 ```fsharp
 (*